Sardar-Mohit/VideoTube/README.md

-# Video Streaming Backend
+# Video Streaming Platform

 ## Description

-This backend solution powers a dynamic video streaming application, offering a robust infrastructure and APIs to seamlessly manage video content, user authentication, and engagement features and alot more.
+This fullstack solution powers a dynamic video streaming application, offering a robust infrastructure and APIs to seamlessly manage video content, user authentication, and engagement features and alot more.

 ## Features